Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Side Street Pub

-Quaint outdoor seating in a Charlotte Amalie alley
+A unique eatery with quaint outdoor seating in a Charlotte Amalie alley.

 The author enjoying his margarita and foods on a side street pub in St. Thomas